Florida hires Belmont's Newbauer to revitalize women's hoops

 GAINESVILLE, Fla.
-(AP) -- Florida has hired Belmont coach Cameron Newbauer to revitalize its women's basketball program.
+(AP) -- Florida hired Belmont coach Cameron Newbauer on Monday to revitalize its women's basketball program.

 The Gators spoke with trailblazing NBA assistant Becky Hammon about the open job, but according to a person familiar with the search, it became clear Hammon wanted to remain in the NBA.
 The person spoke to The Associated Press on the condition of anonymity because details of the coaching search have not been made public.